 The whole conservatory roof may need replacing if it has been poorly constructed or installed.
 It will be more cost-effective to have the roof replaced as a whole, rather than repeated repairs being needed over the lifetime of your conservatory.

 Your conservatory ought to be a light and airy room that is a pleasure to spend time in throughout the year.
-You can make sure it is kept that way by checking for problems on a regular basis and seeking help if you have a problem with your conservatory roof.
+You can make sure it is kept that way by checking for problems regularly and seeking help if you have a problem with your conservatory roof.

 If one or more of the panels in your conservatory roof have slipped, a gap will have been created at the ridge of the roof that will allow for the ingress of water.
-This means rain will be able to get through that could penetrate the interior of your room.
+This means rain will be able to get through that could penetrate the interior of your room which could cause damp and affect the internal aesthetics.

 The intrusion of rain – not to mention wind – will make your conservatory uncomfortable.
 Although an approved Ultra Installer should be able to find the cause of the leak in your conservatory roof, it may need to be dismantled as part of the process.